randombio.com | science commentary

 It's unlikely that there'd be nuclear fusion in lightning.
 But in the past couple years, several articles have indeed reported neutrons from thunderclouds, detected on the ground[8,9] using neutron monitors.
 However, there's some dispute about this, because neutron monitors have a low but non-negligible sensitivity to gamma rays above 7 MeV, because high-energy gamma rays can produce neutrons when they pass through lead, which surrounds the detector.

 Neutrons are harder to detect than gamma rays, because once they're released from the nucleus they become unstable.
-They decay to a positron, and electron, and an electron antineutrino with a half-life around 15 minutes:
+They decay to a proton, an electron, and an electron antineutrino with a half-life around 15 minutes:

 n → p+ + e− + νe